The beautiful Descanso Gardens has a serene setting in an old oak grove, just 14 miles north of downtown LA.

 2. Explore the fun gift shop at Descanso Gardens.

 Descanso Gardens Gift Shop

-The best time to visit this LA garden is around Halloween and Christmas.
-This is when there are gorgeous seasonal decorations.
-Don't miss the discount table for great buys.
-There's also a kid section with books and puzzles.
+The best time to visit is around Halloween and Christmas, when there are gorgeous seasonal decorations in the Gift Shop.
+Don't miss the discount table for great buys, and there's also a kid's section with books and puzzles.

-The small nursery is on the other side of the Gift Shop, at Descanso Gardens Pasadena.
-It has plants, unique pots, wall art, outdoor lanterns, and bird houses.
+The small nursery is on the other side of the Gift Shop, and has plants, unique pots, wall art, outdoor lanterns, and bird houses.

 3. See 600 varieties of roses at the Rose Garden.

 The 5-acre rose garden has 600 varieties of roses, in a romantic setting with a fountain.
 The fountain is based on the style seen in old Californian Missions, and you can see native birds drinking at the fountain's edge.
 There's a curved pergola behind the fountain, draped in bougainvillea.

 Descanso Gardens has an informal rose garden where the roses aren't laid out in rows.
 They are instead mixed in with colorful perennials giving it the appearance of a cottage garden, with a romantic, whimsical feel.

 The fragrant roses reach full bloom in early Spring, when you can wander along paths with exotic varieties from China and Japan, beneath metal and wooden archways festooned with climbing roses.
 Don't miss the two day Rose Festival each May with music, floral art, and guided walks through the Descanso Gardens.